noteprism/app/src/lib/ui/components/README.md

 - Platform Selector
 - Content Type Toggle

-### Complex Components
-- Accordion
-- Alert/Banner
-- Avatar
-- Breadcrumb
-- Card
-- Chip/Tag
-- Data Table
-- Date Picker
-- Form
-- List
-- Menu
-- Navigation Rail
-- Pagination
-- Search Bar
-- Stepper
-- Tabs
-- Time Picker
-- Tree View

-## Usage
+## Development Guidelines

-Each component follows these conventions:
+Each component will:
-1. Self-contained in its own directory
+1. Be self-contained in its own directory
-2. Includes its own tests
-3. Uses Material You theming
+2. Use Material You theming via our utils
+3. Include comprehensive tests
-4. Follows accessibility best practices
+4. Follow accessibility best practices
-5. Includes documentation and examples
+5. Include documentation and examples

+## Testing

+Components should have tests for:
+- Rendering
+- User interactions
+- Theme application
+- Accessibility
+- Edge cases